1.1 Sets & Numbers

 Sometimes it's hard to list everything in a set.
 For instance, whiskers on kittens, bright copper kettles and warm woolen mittens might be a few of my favorite things, but listing all my favorites would be impossible.

-Using set-builder notation, "all of my favorite things" would be written as
+Using set-builder notation, the set of "all of my favorite things" could be written as

 [ \left\lbrace x \thinspace \vert \thinspace x \text{ is one of my favorite things} \right\rbrace ]

-The vertical bar symbol $\vert$ is shorthand for "such that" or "where".
+The vertical bar symbol $\vert$ means "such that" or "where".
 If we put the set above into words we would read it as "the set of all $x$ where $x$ is one of my favorite things."

 QUICK CHECK